twoturtles/cs-dlp/README.md

 # Installation instructions

-`coursera-dl` requires Python 2 or Python 3 and a free Coursera account enrolled in the class of interest.
-(As of February of 2020, we test automatically the execution of the program with Python versions 2.7, Pypy, 3.6, 3.7, 3.8, and 3.9).
+`coursera-dl` requires Python 3 and a Coursera account enrolled in the class of interest.

-**Note:** We *strongly* recommend that you use a Python 3 interpreter (3.9 or later).

 On any operating system, ensure that the Python executable location is added to your `PATH` environment variable and, once you have the dependencies